event-catalog/backstage-plugin-eventcatalog/README.md

   - Used to embed a widget (Card) on your existing pages.
 This component will display the visualiser on your page.
 - `<EventCatalogEntityMessageCard />`
   - Used to embed a widget (Card) on your existing pages.
 This component will display the explore (table) on your page.
 Great for displaying a list of messages your service produces/consumes.
+- `<EventCatalogEntityEntityMapCard />`
+  - Used to embed a widget (Card) on your existing pages.
+This component will display the entity map on your page.
+Great for displaying a list of entities for a given domain.

 ## Getting started